justsolomon/eloquentJS-solutions/01 - Values, Types and Operators/README.md

-#Exercises
+# Exercises

-No exercises for this chapter.
+There are no exercises for this chapter.